 For Microsoft to improve, it needs to find a blockbuster product that will bring about accelerating revenue growth.
 So far, that product seems far away, making it unlikely that Microsoft will reach perfection in the near future.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-The Motley Fool owns shares of Apple, Intel, Microsoft, and Google.
-Motley Fool newsletter services have recommended buying shares of Microsoft, Nokia, Google, Apple, and Intel, as well as creating bull call spread positions in Apple and Microsoft.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends salesforce.com and owns shares of Microsoft.
+Try any of our Foolish newsletter services free for 30 days.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+The Motley Fool has a disclosure policy.